arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.conveyor-sorting-app-note/content.md

 ---
-title: 'Remote Control and Monitoring of Conveyor and Sorting Systems with Opta™'
+title: 'Color Sorting and Remote Monitoring with Opta™'
 difficulty: intermediate
-description: "This application note describes how to remotely control and monitor a conveyor and sorting system in real time using the Opta™ micro PLC and its built-in cloud connectivity."
+description: "This application note describes how to remotely control and monitor a conveyor and sorting system in real time using the Opta™ and its built-in cloud connectivity."

-# ToDo: Review if the tags are rights
 tags:
   - cloud
   - conveyor
   - sorting
   - industrial
   - opta
+  - color
-author: 'Davidson Dantas'
+author: 'Davidson Dantas and Thiago Alves'

 hardware:
   - hardware/07.opta/opta-family/opta